edocsss/CZ4071-network-science/Project2-Readme.md

-1. Ssh to graph02
+## Ssh to Graph02 (master node)
   ssh to grpNT06s@distgraph.scse.ntu.edu.sg, password is (see in WA)
   `ssh grpNT06s@distgraph.scse.ntu.edu.sg`

   ssh to graph02
   `ssh graph02`

+## Setting up Environment Variables
-2. Setting up environment variables for both single node and distributed.
+Settings must be set up for running code in single node or distributed modes.
-There are two folders under graph02: single_node and distributed.
 We need to check if our code works in both modes.

-For distributed, source the setup.sh under distributed directory, while for single node mode source the setup.sh under the single_node directory
+So, there are two folders under graph02: single_node and distributed.
+Each directory have its own setup.sh, so source the appropriate setup.sh according to which mode we want to use.
 `cd [single_node or distributed dir]`
 `source setup.sh`

-This will set up the appropriate hadoop, java, and giraph environment variables according to the mode that is being used.
+`setup.sh` will set up the appropriate hadoop, java, and giraph environment variables according to the mode that is being used.

+## Running Hadoop
+Check the running Hadoop before running anything.
+Prior to the following services, ensure that the correct environment variables for the mode have been setup (try `echo $HADOOP_HOME` and `echo $GIRAPH_HOME`).

+### Stopping Hadoop Service
+`$HADOOP_HOME/sbin/stop-all.sh`

+### Starting Hadoop Service
+`$HADOOP_HOME/sbin/start-all.sh`

+### Checking Running Services
+`jps`
+For distributed: `NameNode`, `SecondaryNameNode`, `Jps` and `ResourceManager` should be displayed.
+For single_node: available services in distributed + `NodeManager`.

-3. Copying Java files
+## Copying Custom Java Files
 You need to copy your code into the giraph/custom-code directory under both single_node and distributed directory.
-  copy your .java files into [single_node or distributed]/giraph/custom-code
+copy .java files into `[single_node or distributed]/giraph/custom-code`

-4. Running custom code
+## Running custom code
-  a.
-Ensuring environment variable
+### Confirm Environment Variables and the Running Hadoop
-  Be careful about which mode you are using because the environment variables affect how the jar is generated.
-So when you're using distributed make sure that the setup.sh for distributed is sourced, and vice versa for single_node.
+Be careful about which mode you are using because the environment variables ($HADOOP_HOME and $GIRAPH_HOME) affect how the jar is generated.
+Same applies to the running Hadoop (single vs distributed), ensure that the correct Hadoop mode is running.

-  b.
-Generating Jar
+### Generating Jar
   cd to the [single_node or distributed]/giraph/custom-code , then run generate-jar.sh using the .java file that you want to run.
   `cd [single_node or distributed]/giraph/custom-code`
   `./generate-jar.sh [JAVA_FILENAME].java`
-  This will generate the java class, a jar file that contains this class and its dependencies `custom-code.jar` in this directory, and copy the jar dependencies to the shared hadoop folder.
+  This will generate the java class, a jar file that contains the Java class and its dependencies `custom-code.jar` in the current `custom-code` directory, and copy the jar dependencies to the shared hadoop folder.

-  c.
-Running code
+### Running Code
   Under the custom-code directory.
 Just edit, copy and run the following code.
-Note that the JAVA_FILENAME, is the generated java class name, without the .class extension.
-So if you have PageRankComputation.class, just use PageRankComputation without the .class extension
+Note that the JAVA_FILENAME, is the generated java class name without the .class extension.
+So if you have `PageRankComputation.class`, just use `PageRankComputation` only.

   `$HADOOP_HOME/bin/hadoop jar custom-code.jar org.apache.giraph.GiraphRunner [JAVA_FILENAME] --yarnjars custom-code.jar -w 1 -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat -vip /input/[txt_input] -vof org.apache.giraph.io.formats.IdWithValueTextOutputFormat  -op /output/[directory_output]`

-  Note for input and output, please read the relevant documentation of how to upload input to Hadoop File system
+  For input and output, please read the relevant documentation of how to upload input to Hadoop File system
   Basically just run:
   `$HADOOP_HOME/bin/hadoop dfs -put [input_file] [hadoop input directory]`